Opinion: We already knew the Met had abused their power at Sarah Everard’s vigil

 We already knew the Met had abused their power at Sarah Everard’s vigil

 At the march yesterday, I saw officers laugh amongst themselves.
-I’m not sure what they could have found funny at a “year on” vigil for someone who was murdered by one of their own
+I’m not sure what they could have found funny at a ‘year on’ vigil for someone who was murdered by one of their own

 One year on from the vigil for Sarah Everard, nothing has changed for women.